Serena Gordon

 Serena Mary Strathearn Gordon (born 3 September 1963) is an English actress.
 Her roles include Amanda Prosser in police drama The Bill and MI6 evaluator Caroline in 1995 James Bond film GoldenEye.

 Life and career

-Born in London, she is the daughter of property consultant Ian Strathearn Gordon, of 19 Campden Grove, London W8, and magistrate Nicola Mary, daughter of Major Nicholas Norman Norman-Butler, of Cardfields, Hatfield Peverel, Essex.
-Ian Gordon's great-grandfather was the Scottish judge and politician Edward Strathearn Gordon, Baron Gordon of Drumearn; the Norman-Butler family were landed gentry, of Bourton House, Berkshire, related to the Lubbock baronets, later created Barons Avebury.
+Born in London, she is the daughter of property consultant Ian Gordon and magistrate Nicola Norman-Butler.
+Her great-great-grandfather was the Scottish judge and politician Edward Strathearn Gordon, Baron Gordon of Drumearn; the Norman-Butler family were landed gentry.

 Gordon studied at RADA in the same year as Jane Horrocks, where the two became best friends.
 After college they shared a flat in Bayswater and celebrated their joint 30th birthday party at the Groucho Club.

 Gordon separated from her husband, Tim Laurence in 2011.
-Together they still run the UK branch of the Hoffman Institute, which runs a personal development programme founded by Bob Hoffman in 1967.
-They have two sons, Ben and Alfie.
+Together they run the UK branch of the Hoffman Institute, which runs a personal development programme founded by Bob Hoffman in 1967.
+They have two sons.